Foot and Ankle Wounds

 What type of treatment will I receive for foot and ankle wounds?

-The team at Westchester Podiatric Healing Medicine provides the most modern and comprehensive wound care available today.
+Dr. Marzano provides the most modern and comprehensive wound care available today.
 They use numerous advanced techniques to effectively promote healing.

 A few examples of the wound treatments you may receive include: